acatone-git/HomePlus_Mod/README.md

 - Enable it & change the shortcut keys to START / SELECT (or both) & then disable it again
 - Now Scroll down to "Advanced" & Select "Run Script as Root"
 - Select "HomePlus_Install.sh" & tap on "Run"
-- The script will run & the console will restart
+- The HomePlus script will run & the console will restart

 ## Step 3

 - Download, Install & Run [Automate](https://llamalab.com/automate/)
-- Accept their TOS > Tap on the menu icon (Three lines icon on Top Left)> Settings
+- Now tap on the menu icon (Three lines icon in the top left) & then on "Settings"
 - Scroll down to the "Backup" Section & Select "Restore Backup"
 - Select "HomePlus_Scripts.bak"
 - Return to the main menu, there should be **two** scripts there: "HomePlus - Retro" & "HomePlus - Xbox"

 ## Step 4

-- Select any script & tap on the missing privileges
+- Select any of the two script & tap on the missing privileges
 - Allow / Enable all the requested privileges / services (3 in total)
-- Start the script matching your layout in Settings > Handheld Settings > Controller Style
 - Tap on the ticket icon (next to the share button) & disable logging
+- Now Start the script matching your layout in Settings > Handheld Settings > Controller Style

 ## Step 5